FabioRochaPoeta/BTCmonthly/README.md

-# BTCmonthly
+# BTC Monthly
-A indicator code to paste in Trading View´s Pine Editor - shows when to BUY and SELL Bitcoin
+A indicator code to paste in Trading View´s Pine Editor - shows when to BUY and SELL Bitcoin (BTC)